sequana/sequana/README.rst

 ========= ========================================================================
 Version   Description
 ========= ========================================================================
+0.14.1    * New uniprot module for GO term enrichment and enrichment
-0.14.0    * pinned click>=8.1.0 due to API change (autocomplete)
+            refactorisation (transparent for users) 0.14.0    * pinned click>=8.1.0 due to API change (autocomplete)
           * moved tests around to decrease packaging from 16 to 4Mb 0.13.X    * Remove useless standalones or moved to main **sequana** command